 Writing a Successful Resume

-Many of the rules that apply to write an effective CV can be transferred to writing a well-crafted resume.
-The most discerning difference is that while a CV is all-encompassing, a resume is customised for a specific job role.
+Many of the rules that apply to writing an effective CV can be transferred to writing a well-crafted resume.

 But don’t worry, this doesn’t mean that you have to craft a new resume from scratch whenever you send out an application for a new job.
 Objectively speaking, unless you are applying for jobs in two drastically different roles or switching industries, your ‘base’ resume should form a credible foundation for any subsequent versions to be built around it.